-Currently, Dr. Mauldin facilitates the Central New York Educators of Color Dialogue and runs the teen book club, The Breedlove Readers which she co-founded in Syracuse in Spring 2020.
+Currently, Dr. Mauldin facilitates the Central New York Educators of Color Dialogue and runs the teen book club, The Breedlove Readers which she co-founded in Syracuse, NY in Spring 2020.

-She maintains an active membership and role in the University Council of Educational Administration (UCEA), the National Council of Teachers of English (NCTE) and Division A of the American Educational Research Association (AERA) and the Association of African American Museums (AAAM).
+She maintains an active membership and role in the University Council of Educational Administration (UCEA), the National Council of Teachers of English (NCTE), Division A of the American Educational Research Association (AERA) and the Association of African American Museums (AAAM).

 Inclusion of youth voices in school leadership and policy with particular attention to youth voices of color and the use of arts-based methods.